About the Home

 There is a landmark Civil War cannon on the building grounds, one of only 12 Napoleon field pieces brought back to Pennsylvania by Union troops.
 Several of the others were melted down during the two world wars.
 The cannon was completely refurbished in 1985 by vocational students at the George Junior Republic, in a project underwritten by the Erie Chapter of the 40 et 8 Club.

-Also located on the grounds is the veterans cemetery, established in 1896.
-It is the resting place for 1,100 veterans who served the United States in wars dating back to the early 19th century.
+Also located on the grounds is a veterans cemetery, established in 1886.
+It is the resting place for more than 1,300 veterans who served the United States in wars dating back to the early 19th century.
 It was rededicated April 3, 1992, following a rehabilitation project.